jasonify/180-Projects/001/README.md

 ### Goal Project

 A simple project to explore weekly goals that can be reset at any time.
-Using local stoarage in JS.
+Using local storage in JS.